deeppavlov/chatsky/docs/source/user_guides/optimization_guide.rst

 **Context Storage Setup**

-Before you can begin benchmarking, you need to set up the context storage options you want to test, the available options including
+Before you can begin benchmarking, you need to set up the context storage options you want to test.
+The available options include

 * JSON: Uses JSON files for storage.
 * Pickle: Utilizes Python's Pickle format for storage.
 * Shelve: Utilizes Python's Shelve format for storage.